-C2 cameras employ the same desiccant container like the larger C1+, C1x, C3 and C4 cameras as well as the cooled Gx CCD cameras.
+C1+ cameras employ the same desiccant container like the larger C1x, C2, C3 and C4 cameras.
 The whole container can be unscrewed, so it is possible to exchange silica-gel without the necessity to remove the camera from the telescope.